Arizona Wildcats softball team falls to NC State to conclude Tampa tournament

 Cardoza

-The UA softball team couldn’t get the clutch hit Sunday and lost 4-1 to NC State in Tampa, Fla., in the USF Opening Weekend Invitational.
+The UA softball team couldn’t get the clutch hit Sunday and lost 4-1 to NC State in Tampa, Florida, in the USF Opening Weekend Invitational.

-The No. 7-ranked Wildcats (3-2) stranded eight runners on base, including six in scoring position in losing to the Wolfpack (3-1).
+The No. 7-ranked Wildcats (3-2) stranded eight runners, including six in scoring position, in losing to the Wolfpack (3-1) in the tournament’s final game.

-Alyssa Palomino-Cardoza led off the contest with her fourth homer in five games, but that would be the only run UA would score.
-The Wildcats would later load the bases with one out in the first inning but couldn’t get any more runs across.
+Alyssa Palomino-Cardoza led off the contest with her fourth homer in five games, but that would be the only run the UA would score.
+The Wildcats would later load the bases with one out in the first inning but were unable to get any more runs across.

 NC State blasted three homers in the win, tying the game at 1 in the second and taking the lead for good with a solo shot in the fourth.
 The Wolfpack wrapped up the scoring with two runs in the sixth.